Cedarville University: 1800s and 1900s

 Cedarville College was chartered in 1887 by the New Light Reformed Presbyterian Church; at the time, the surrounding township was largely Presbyterian.
 The first classes were held in 1892, though the college did not officially open until 1894.
 David McKinney was the college's first president.

 After McKinney, Wilbert McChesney served as president from 1915 to 1940.
 McChesney guided the college during World War I and the Depression, and also served as professor of New Testament when the Reformed Presbyterian Seminary was located at Cedarville.
 In addition to his duties at Cedarville, McChesney served seven terms in the Ohio Legislature.

 Walter Smith Kilpatrick replaced McChesney in 1940 and served until 1943.
 He is the only alumnus of the college (1934) to serve as president, having graduated with honors.
 Kilpatrick's brief tenure faced financial challenges and the impact of World War II.

 Ira Vayhinger became the college's fourth president in 1943 and served until 1950.
-He had served as general secretary of the local YMCA from 1911–1922.
+He had served as general secretary of the local YMCA from 1911 to 1922.
 He joined Cedarville College in 1941 as finance director and business manager.
 As president, he guided the college through enrollment challenges and the difficult years of World War II.

 E. H. Miller was appointed president in 1950.
 During his tenure, in 1953, the college merged with the Baptist Bible Institute of Cleveland.
 Following the unanimous vote of both boards of trustees, the transfer of property occurred April 4, 1953.
 Miller's tenure as president ended in 1953.

 Leonard Webster, the dean of the Baptist Bible Institute of Cleveland, became president of Cedarville College in 1953.
 In 1953, the Baptist Bible Institute of Cleveland, Ohio, relocated to Cedarville's campus and transitioned into management of Cedarville College through a merger arrangement with the college's Presbyterian board of trustees, who each resigned in turn.
 The Baptists were affiliated with the General Association of Regular Baptist Churches.
 Webster led the move from Cleveland to Cedarville and hired new faculty to complement the existing Baptist Bible Institute professors.
 Webster represented Cedarville at national and state conferences of the Regular Baptist Churches to promote the college.

 James T. Jeremiah, Cedarville College's seventh president, began his tenure in 1954 and served until 1978.
 Under Jeremiah's leadership, Cedarville College transformed to an accredited institution of higher learning.
 College enrollment increased to over 1,200 during Jeremiah's tenure by the mid-1970s.
 The Jeremiah Chapel in the Dixon Ministry Center is named in honor of Jeremiah.
 David Jeremiah, his son, is a noted alumnus and a former Cedarville trustee.

 Paul H. Dixon became the eighth president of Cedarville College in 1978.
 During the 25 years that Dixon served as president, Cedarville constructed $100 million in facilities and expanded from 180 to 400 acres.